Ada-Developers-Academy/core-unit-1/big-o/big-o-notation.md

 Let's imagine that we could write our Arduino program with two different solutions.
 We know that we should compare the space complexity between the two algorithms.
 However, **_how_** do we compare space complexity?

 Computer science uses concepts from mathematics to measure time and space complexity.
-By using Big O notation, we can concretely evaluate which is more efficient.
+By using Big O notation, we can concretely compare algorithms and evaluate which is more efficient.
 Then, our program will work better on the Arduino!

 ## Vocabulary and Synonyms